 Sir David R. Hawkins, M.D., Ph.D.
 (06/03/1927 - 09/19/2012) was a nationally renowned psychiatrist, physician, researcher, spiritual teacher and lecturer.
 The uniqueness of his contribution to humanity comes from the advanced state of spiritual awareness known as " Enlightenment," "Self–Realization," and "Unio Mystica.

-Dr Joshua David Stone, the founder of the I AM University, was one of the most influential Spiritual teachers, leaders and forerunners of our time.
+Dr. Joshua David Stone, the founder of the I AM University, was one of the most influential Spiritual teachers, leaders, and forerunners of our time.
 He had a Ph.D. in Transpersonal Psychology and was a licensed Marriage, Family and Child Counselor in California, USA.
-He made his mark in the Consciousness Community as a prolific writer and introduced inspired ideas such as striving for “integrated full spectrum prism consciousness”
+He made his mark in the Consciousness Community as a prolific writer

 John Elliot Bradshaw (June 29, 1933 – May 8, 2016) was an American educator, counselor, motivational speaker, and author who hosted a number of PBS television programs on topics such as addiction, recovery, codependency, and spirituality.
 Bradshaw was active in the self-help movement, and was credited with popularizing such ideas as the "wounded inner-child"